 Sometimes, an attorney will act as an agent to license your great idea or patented invention.
 The attorney may have connections within an industry (such as the film, television, or fashion industry) and may be willing to represent you to potential licensees.
-For example, a patent attorney sees value in your invention and agrees to represent it and waive attorney's fees in return for a percentage of the royalties.
+A patent attorney might, for instance, see value in your invention and agree to represent it and waive attorney's fees in return for a percentage of the royalties.
 What issues should you consider in this type of relationship?

 To find a patent lawyer, see Nolo's Lawyer Directory.